-The vision of Asia School of Business is to be a global knowledge and learning center infused with the regional expertise, insights and perspectives of Asian and emerging market economies.
+The vision of ASB is to be a global knowledge and learning center infused with regional expertise, insights and perspectives of Asian and emerging economies.

-The mission of Asia School of Business is to be a premier business school that develops transformative and principled leaders who will contribute to a better future and advance the emerging world.
+The mission of ASB is to become a premier school of management in Asia, recognized for its ability to develop transformative and principled leaders who will contribute to a better future and to the advancement of the emerging world.

 Transformative and principled.
 The people of ASB embody and embrace the mission of the School.
 Though culturally diverse, we share the vision to build a global knowledge and learning center.
 The people of ASB are a community of curious, adaptive and collaborative go-getters driven to contribute to a better future and to advance the emerging world.